mckinsey/vizro/vizro-core/docs/pages/user_guides/container.md

 # How to use containers

-This guide shows you how to use containers to group your page components into sections and subsections within the page.
+This guide shows you how to use containers to group your components into sections and subsections within the page.

-A `Container` complements the concept of a [`Page`][vizro.models.Page].
-While `Page.layout` provides a way to structure the overall layout of the page, a `Container` allows for more granular control within a specific section of that page.
+A `Container` complements the concept of a [`Page`][vizro.models.Page], and the two models have almost identical arguments.
+`Page.layout` provides a way to structure the overall layout of the page, and a `Container` allows for more granular control within a specific section of that page.

 While there is currently no apparent difference in rendering, additional functionality will be added to the `Container` soon (e.g. controls specific to that container), enhancing the ability to manage related components.

-## When to use containers?
+## When to use containers
-- If you want to organize specific components together within a page section/sub-section, achieving more granular control of your layout within the `Page`
+- If you want to organize specific components together within a page section/subsection to achieve more granular control of your layout within the `Page`
-- If you want to add a title to a section/sub-section of your page
+- If you want to add a title to a section/subsection of your page
 - If you want to apply controls specific to a `Container` (will be supported soon)